-The business model reflects how the Bank manages the assets in order to generate cash flows - whether the Bank's objective is: (i) solely to collect the contractual cash flows from the assets ("hold to collect contractual cash flows",) or (ii) to collect both the contractual cash flows and the cash flows arising from the sale of assets ("hold to collect contractual cash flows and the cash flows arising from the sale of assets ("hold to collect contractual cash flows and the cash flows arising from the sale of assets ("hold to collect contractual cash flows and sell") or, if neither of (i) and (ii) is applicable, the financial assets are classified as part of "other" business model and measured at FVTPL.
+The business model reflects how the Bank manages the assets in order to generate cash flows - whether the Bank's objective is: (i) solely to collect the contractual cash flows from the assets ("hold to collect contractual cash flows",) or (ii) to collect both the contractual cash flows and the cash flows arising from the sale of assets ("hold to collect contractual cash flows and sell") or, if neither of (i) and (ii) is applicable, the financial assets are classified as part of "other" business model and measured at FVTPL.
 Financial assets at FVPL are recorded in the statement of financial position at fair value.
 Changes in fair value are recorded in profit and loss Interest earned or incurred on instruments designated at FVPL is accrued in interest income or interest expense, respectively, taking into account any discount/ premium and qualifying transaction costs being an integral part of instrument.
 Interest earned on assets mandatorily required to be measured at FVPL is recorded using contractual interest rate.
 Dividend income from equity instruments measured at FVPL is recorded in profit or loss as other operating income when the right to the payment has been established.
-Included in this classification are Investments in Mudaraba (note 4.j), which as at 31 December 2020 are nil.
+Included in this classification are Investments in Mudaraba, which as at 31 December 2023 are nil.